-Agriberry Farm is not typically open to the public.
-To help you learn more about the farm, Agriberry Farm is open for special Farm Visit days a few times each year.
-The focus of each Farm Visit varies depending on what’s happening at that time of year, and you can expect to be able to walk the fields, talk with the Geyer family and some of our workers, stock up on farm goodies, and–conditions permitting–pick some great berries.
+Agriberry Farm is not usually open to the public, however everyone is welcome on Farm Visit days.
+In addition, leashed pets (plus clean-up bags, due to food safety regulations) are also welcome to the farm.
+Each Farm Visit varies depending on the time of year, but you can expect to be able to walk the fields, talk with the Geyer family and some of our workers, stock up on farm goodies, and–conditions permitting–pick some great berries.

 Parking for all Farm Visits is provided at Agriberry Farm’s “Woodberry Farm” site, unless otherwise noted.

 From Richmond/295: Take Rt 301 N approximately 10 miles to the intersection with River Rd.
 (Rt 605, which comes in from the right to form a “T” just north of Signal Hill Cemetery and south of Courthouse Park.)
 Turn right onto River Road and drive for approximately 1.8 miles to Agriberry Farm on the right.

 We hope to see you at the farm!

 Please note that all visits are Rain or Shine events, and the opportunity to pick berries is subject to the discretion of the Geyer family depending on harvest conditions at all events.
 Watch our Facebook page for any last-minute updates.